-The wellness industry is flooded with superfood mushrooms.
-However, regarding functional mushrooms, there are a few that reign supreme.

-Take 1: The wellness industry is flooded with superfood mushrooms.
-This unique subset of edible fungus doesn’t just taste nice but is also packed with vitamins and nutrients.
-Reishi and Chaga are amongst the most popular medicinal mushrooms that have been lauded for their numerous benefits.
+This unique subset of edible fungus doesn't just taste nice but also packs vitamins and nutrients.
+Chaga and Reishi are popular options, but which one should you pick?

 What Are Reishi And Chaga?

-Reishi, also known as Ganoderma lucidum or Lingzhi, is a bitter-tasting fungus that grows on dry or decaying tree trunks and logs.
+Reishi, also known as Ganoderma Lucidum or Lingzhi, is a bitter-tasting fungus that grows on dry or decaying tree trunks and logs.
 It is soft, flat, and cork-like in its fresh state and can be consumed raw or in the form of supplements and mushroom extracts.

-Chaga is irregular and cracked brown-black fungus that grows slowly over years to decades.
+Chaga is an irregular and cracked brown-black fungus that grows slowly for years.
 The mushroom resembles burnt charcoal appearing as a black lumpon birch trees, oak, cherry, and alder trees.

-Reishi Vs Chaga: The Benefits Of The Two Superfood Titans
+Reishi Vs. Chaga: The Benefits Of The Two Superfood Titans

-Regular use of the reishi mushroom is associated with a reduction in blood pressure and cholesterol levels—this eliminates the risk of lifestyle disease.
+Regular use of the reishi mushroom is associated with reducing blood pressure and cholesterol levels—this eliminates the risk of lifestyle disease.
 There is also scientific evidence of the mushroom's anticancer benefits(4).

 - Accelerates the healing of gastric ulcers